Gluten-Free Coconut Cranberry Bread

-Baking with Coconut Flour
+Gluten-Free Baking with Coconut Flour

 One of the hardest things about giving up wheat or going gluten-free is foregoing comfort food.
-When I was diagnosed with celiac – disease in 1995, I craved pizza.
-I longed for muffins, and cookies.
+When I was diagnosed with celiac disease in 1995, I craved pizza.
+I longed for muffins and cookies.
 But the tiniest molecule of wheat gave me hours of running to the bathroom, burning stomach pain, and exhaustion.
 In the 30 days of cooking from scratch challenge (#30fromscratch), many of the participants are avoiding wheat or gluten in their food.
-For some its a health mandate, and for others its by choice.
+For some, it’s a health mandate, and for others, it’s by choice.
 If you are one of those people, I’ve got some good news.

-I’ve recently discovered coconut flour — a low carb, high fiber alternative to wheat flour.
-While, like all gluten free substitutes, it lacks the structural integrity of gluten, it performs better for me than many starchy substitutes.
+I’ve recently discovered coconut flour — a low carb, high fibre alternative to wheat flour.
+While, like all gluten-free substitutes, it lacks the structural integrity of gluten, it performs better for me than many starchy substitutes.
 It also does this without adding a significant carbohydrate wallop to your low-glycemic, or low carb diet plan.
 Coconut flour varies according to the source and maturity of the coconuts that it is made from.
 It is the by-product of coconut milk production.
-Thus it is mostly fiber, with a small amount of protein, and fat — most of this being extracted with the coconut milk.
+Thus it is mostly fibre, with a small amount of protein, and fat — most of this being extracted with coconut milk.
 You actually can make it at home, by making coconut milk from dried coconut flakes.
 Extracting the oil and milk well by pressing.
 Then drying the pulp and grinding it in a Vitamix or food processor.

 General rules for working with coconut flour

 Because coconut flour is not starch, it has its own rules when working with it.

 - Use 1/4 to 1/3 coconut flour when substituting coconut flour for wheat flour in a recipe

 - Use 4 to 5 eggs per cup of coconut flour in your recipe